 I don't think you can do raw nibs.
 Well, maybe, but your recovery is going to suffer a lot.
 And you absolutely need some heat or the cocoa butter won't flow.

-After you press start, it heats and stirs for how ever long you set it for (in 10 min increments).
-Then the auger starts, and cocoa butter starts to press forth and so does cocoa powder which makes into a pretty nice hot chocolate base.
+After you press start, it heats and stirs for how ever long you set it for (in 10 min increments up to 30 minutes), then the auger starts, and cocoa butter starts to press forth and so does cocoa powder which makes into a pretty nice hot chocolate base.

 It's that simple.
 From 500 g of nibs, I was getting 160-175 g of cocoa butter in 10 minutes of press time.
 Pretty much what the industry standard is.
 At the shorter heat times, that lowered to the 140-150 g level.